hs0210/enhancements/enhancements/baremetal/baremetal-config-raid-and-bios.md

 ## Summary

-Currently, IPI does not support the configuration of RAID and BIOS.
-The proposal provides a feature to implement the configuration of RAID and BIOS during the installer-provisioned installation(IPI) deployments for both master and worker nodes.
+Currently, the installer-provisioned installation(IPI) deployments do not support the configuration of RAID and BIOS.
+The proposal provides a feature to implement the configuration of RAID and BIOS during the IPI deployments for both master and worker nodes.

 ## Motivation